Social Anxiety Benefits

 Obviously, severe disabling social anxiety is not something to be taken lightly or something I’d wish on anyone.

-But, Dr. Hendriksen argues that if you are looking to get over your social anxiety and “be yourself,” you need to start thinking about your personality in a positive way.
+But, Dr. Hendriksen argues that if you are looking to stop having social anxiety and “be yourself,” you need to start thinking about your personality in a positive way.

 She argues that you don’t actually need to change who you are, because there are actually a lot of good things about you.
 Instead, you just need to get rid of the thought distortions that make you think you’re not good enough.